Lejonen: 1998 to 2010

 During the winter of 2007-08 the track underwent major changes to accommodate Elitserien racing and the club announced the signing of Nicki Pedersen, the 2007 World Champion.

 The club became champions of Sweden for two successive years in 2008 and 2009 after they won the Swedish Speedway Team Championship.
+Pedersen, Chris Holder, David Ruud, Mikael Max and were instrumental in bringing the success to the club.